nbonfils/JSD-website/_posts/2025-03-27-dcml_project_recruitment.md

 may lead to the framework evolving to better suit the needs of the ML group.

 <u>Requirements:</u>
-- You are interested in improving their data practices.
+- You are interested in improving your data practices.
 This is broadly construed - it includes data collection, data management, data processing and cleaning, data storage and overall data design decisions.
 - You intend for the data to be used in a ML model.
 However, the approach does not have to be decided (and the curation process can also help guide this decision).
 - Your work can be at **any stage of the data pipeline** - whether it be data collection or data management.
 For example, if the group is looking to start data collection or is ready to use the dataset within a model, we can make recommendations on how curation principles can be applied to better document and steward the data.